hmchen47/DevOps/CICD/k8sFund-LFS258/02-K8sBasic.md

 + small web servers = microservices
 + transient server deployment
 + many nginx servers instead of large Apache web server with many `httpd` daemons to responding to page requests
-+ decoupling:
++ decoupling infrastructure and applications:
     + Service: tie traffic from one agent to another (e.g. frontend web server to backend DB) and handle new IP or other info
     + API-call driven: communication between components; flexible
 + Communication info stored in __JSON__ format, but mostly written in __YAML__
 + K8s agents convert the YAML to JSON prior to presistent to the database
-+ written in __Go Language__, a portable language like a hybridization btw C__, Python, and Java
++ written in __Go Language__, a portable language like a hybridization btw C++, Python, and Java

 ## 2.6 Challenges
-+ Containers, and __Docker__ specifically, have empowered developers with ease of building container images, simplicity of sharing images via Docker registries, and providing a powerful user experience to manage containers
++ Advantages: Containers, and __Docker__ specifically, have empowered developers with
+    + ease of building container images
+    + simplicity of sharing images via Docker registries
+    + providing a powerful user experience to manage containers
 + challenge: managing containers at scale and archetecturing a distributed application based on microservices' principles
     + continuous integration pipeline: build, test and verify container images
     + need a cluster of machines acting as base infrastructure on which to run containers